eezing/jwt-jot/README.md

 let key = 'id_token'
 let token = myJWTFromSomewhere()

-// Option 1: with <key, token> arguments let jot = new JotBrowser(key, token)
+// * Option 1: with <key, token> arguments
+// Will save token to window.localStorage at specified key

+let jot = new JotBrowser(key, token)

-// Option 2: with <key> argument - gets token from localStorage if exists let jot = new JotBrowser(key)
+// * Option 2: with <key> argument
+// Will get token from localStorage if it exists

+let jot = new JotBrowser(key)

 ```